MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

 > You can view files from your connected apps by browsing to **Investigate** > **Files**.

 **Migration recommendation**
-We recommend running Cloud App Security sensitive information protection in parallel with your current Cloud Access Security Broker (CASB) solution.
+We recommend using Cloud App Security sensitive information protection in parallel with your current Cloud Access Security Broker (CASB) solution.
 Start by [connecting the apps you want to protect](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) to Microsoft Cloud App Security.
 Since API connectors use out-of-band connectivity, no conflict will occur.
-Then progressively migrate your policies from your current CASB solution to Cloud App Security.
+Then progressively migrate your [policies](control-cloud-apps-with-policies.md) from your current CASB solution to Cloud App Security.

 > [!NOTE]
 > For third-party apps, verify that the current load does not exceed the app's maximum number of allowed API calls.